zaheerm/zaheer.merali.org/README.md

-# JohnDoe
+# zaheer.merali.org
-A Responsive Free One Page Portfolio Website template
+My personal website using the JohnDoe template